Online shopping came into existence 27 years ago. Yes, readers, that’s how old online shopping is. The first online sale dates back to 1994.

 Google Showcase ads appear when users enter high-volume keywords on their cell phones.

 Mobile phones generate more than 50% of web traffic.
-People no longer depend upon their desktop computers to access the internet.
+People no longer depend on their desktop computers to access the internet.
 So, if you want to target mobile shoppers, Google Showcase ads can help you.

 6. Include Merchant Promotions With Your Ads